 Project SEARCH provides real-life work experience and training to help youth with significant disadvantages or different abilities to make successful transitions from school to productive adult life.
-Students in their last year of high school are offered coaching and support while completing three ten-week internship rotations.
-This program earns credit toward graduation.

 Classes meet at the Truman Medical Center and Children’s Mercy Hospital, Monday – Friday, 8:30am – 2:30pm.